La Monnaie: The theatre of Louis Damesme (1819–1855)

 As the most important French theatre of the newly established United Kingdom of the Netherlands, La Monnaie had national and international significance.
 The theatre came under the supervision of the City of Brussels, which had the right to appoint a director charged with its management.
-In this period, famous actors like François-Joseph Talma and singers like Maria Malibran performed at La Monnaie.
-The Corps de Ballet was reintroduced and came under the supervision of the dancer and choreographer Jean-Antoine Petipa, father of the famous Marius Petipa.
+In this period, actors like François-Joseph Talma and singers like Maria Malibran performed at La Monnaie.
+The Corps de Ballet was reintroduced and came under the supervision of the dancer and choreographer Jean-Antoine Petipa, father of Marius Petipa.

 La Monnaie would play a prominent role in the formation of the Kingdom of Belgium.
 Daniel Auber's opera La Muette de Portici was scheduled in August 1830 after it had been banned from the stage by King William I of the Netherlands, fearing its inciting content.
 At a performance of this opera on the evening of 25 August 1830, a riot broke out, which became the signal for the Belgian Revolution that ultimately led to the country's independence.

 Damesme's building continued to serve for more than two decades as Belgium's principal theatre and opera house until it burnt to the ground on 21 January 1855, leaving only the outside walls and portico.